Directors Elected – 2019

 The Business Support Program

-In 2016 ICB commenced reaching out to more of those do-it-yourself bookkeepers.
+ICB provides support to do-it-yourself bookkeepers.
 In some cases this is the Mum&Dad business, in some cases it is the business with an employed bookkeeper.
 We have been approached by a number of businesses to provide support at an introduction and assist to bookkeeping level which then provides a formal gateway to obtaining hands on and personal assistance by our Members.
 There is someone doing the bookkeeping for the 2.7m businesses in Australia.
 The vision of the ICB community is for professional certified bookkeepers to be helping those 2.7m businesses.

 ICB Security & Data